-We now have over 1,800 hand planted and nurtured vines in our East Texas vineyards with the latest being 130 new baby Malbecs planted in spring of 2015.
+We now have over 1,800 hand planted and nurtured vines in our East Texas vineyards.
 Most of our varieties have lineages to the great wine regions of Spain and France allowing us to bring some of the classic ‘old world’ wine characteristics to East Texas with a modern wine making approach.

 - Tempranillo – a black grape variety widely grown in its native Spain.
 Its name is the diminutive of the Spanish temprano, a reference to the fact that it ripens earlier than most grapes.
 It performs very well in the hot climates of Texas where it produces smooth, medium to full bodied wines with flavors of strawberry, plum, cherry and often hints of tobacco and leather.

 - Mourvedre – a hearty dark purple grape that is grown in many regions around the world but is native to Spain where it is known as Monastrell or Mataro.
 Mourvedre is a late ripening varietal that flourishes in hot summer temperatures and is thus well suited for Texas vineyards where its late bud-break in spring makes it less vulnerable to late frosts and freezes.
 The vines are ‘well behaved’ for the viticulturalist and produces rich, hearty, spicy wines with flavors of herbs, black pepper and blackberries.